hanjunlee21/SeroHet/README.txt

 SeroHet is developed and maintained by Hanjun Lee (MIT/MGH/Broad).
 SeroHet requires three input files:
-	a single tab-delimited .txt file containing the concentrations of each seroprotein (#seroproteins-by-#samples) a single .txt file containing the names of the seroprotein (#seroproteins-by-1) nomenclature should be identical to that in the library/SeroHet.v.1.0.seroprotein.txt a single .txt file containing the group IDs (#groups-by-1)
+	a single tab-delimited .txt file containing the concentrations of each seroprotein (#seroproteins-by-#samples) unit should be identical to that in the library/SeroHet.v.1.0.txt a single .txt file containing the names of the seroprotein (#seroproteins-by-1) nomenclature should be identical to that in the library/SeroHet.v.1.0.txt a single .txt file containing the group IDs (#groups-by-1)

 For detailed descriptions on SeroHet, please refer to: